rikai/OpenYourMouth/Breakfast/RefrigeratorOatmeal.md

 ## Instructions

 1. Combine everything except the raspberries in a large bowl.
-2. Optionally split it up into small serving sizes.
+2. Optionally split the misxture into small serving sizes.
 3. Leave in the refrigerator for at least 12 hours.
 24 hours is better.
 4. Enjoy

-If you choose to split into servings (optionsl step 2), top with the raspberries before putting the containers into the refrigerator.
-I like to use 1 pint freezer "jars", but washed lidded yogurt containers would work just fine here.
+If you choose to split into servings (optional step 2), top the individual servings with the raspberries before putting the containers into the refrigerator.
+I like to use 1 pint freezer "jars", but washed lidded yogurt containers would work just as well.

 If you skip the serviing sizes, serve with fresh raspberries on top.